Teresa Billington-Greig: Women's Social and Political Union (WSPU)

 Billington organised publicity and took part in demonstrations.
 One of the first was at the Royal Albert Hall on 21 December 1905 which she attended alongside Annie Kenney & Minnie Baldock.
-While Annie hung a ‘Votes for Women’ over their private box, and called out the words “Will the Liberal Government give women the vote?’, Billington unfurled a nine-foot-long banner reading ‘Will the liberal Government give justice to working women?’.
+While Annie hung a "Votes for Women" over their private box, and called out the words "Will the Liberal Government give women the vote?", Billington unfurled a nine-foot-long banner reading ‘Will the liberal Government give justice to working women?’.
 They were thrown out of the hall.
-On 25 April 1906, she once again teamed up with Annie Kenney, unveiling a 'Votes for Women' banner from the Ladies Gallery of the House of Commons during a debate on women’s enfranchisement, which had been introduced by Keir Hardie.
+On 25 April 1906, she once again teamed up with Annie Kenney, unveiling a "Votes for Women" banner from the Ladies Gallery of the House of Commons during a debate on women’s enfranchisement, which had been introduced by Labour politician Keir Hardie.
 The response was a chorus of jeers and shouts.
 The women were dragged from the building and forbidden from entering the gallery for the rest of the parliamentary session.
-A Daily Mirror article the next day reported ‘striking proofs of the vigour of the leaders of the movement’, describing Sylvia Pankhurst painting banners, and discussing the reasons for their activism.
+A Daily Mirror article the next day reported "striking proofs of the vigour of the leaders of the movement," describing Sylvia Pankhurst painting banners, and discussing the reasons for their activism.

 On 21 June 1906, Billington was arrested in a fracas outside of the Chancellor of the Exchequer H. H. Asquith's home and accused of striking and kicking a police officer who arrested her.
 Billington claimed that the police officer had grabbed her aggressively, causing her bruises, and an inflammation to her throat.
 This was backed up by the testimony of a witness.
 She refused to recognise the authority of the magistrates' court as women had played no part in defining the laws that it operated by.
 She was sentenced to a fine of £10 or two months in prison, and refused to pay the fine or have it paid for her.
 She became the first suffragette to be incarcerated in Holloway Prison.
 However, against her wishes, she was released within days after her fine was paid by an anonymous reader of the Daily Mirror.
-The Daily Mirror interviewed her, where she explained she had been engaged for several years, but ‘refuses to be led to the altar until her war cry of “Votes for Women” passes into law.
+The Daily Mirror interviewed her, where she explained she had been engaged for several years, but "refuses to be led to the altar until her war cry of “Votes for Women” passes into law."